 - Preheat the oven to 200°C Fan.

-- In a large bowl, mix both types of mustard, honey, soy sauce, a pinch of salt and pepper.
+- In a large bowl, mix both types of mustard, honey, soy sauce and pepper.
 Stir to combine.

 - Add Brussels sprout halves to the marinate, mix to coat and set aside for a few minutes to marinade.